RitikUpmanyu/KBC/readme.txt

 ############################################################
 Known limitations of the code (if you have not been able to completely/fully implement certain features that were asked):
+1. Window with too small width will disorient everything, so please run in full screen or big enough window.
-1. Code is a little too big.
-But No limitations.
+2. Code is a little too big.
 #############################################################
 Contributions of the team members:
 Ritik Upmanyu did reading, fomatting and displaying questions, options and money and testing.